Planning for the future

 Advocacy Centre for the Elderly (ACE): www.advocacycentreelderly.org

-The Advance Care Planning Workbook (CHPCA), describes the steps of advance care planning and includes space to record such things as wishes, information about your substitute decision maker(s) and information about other important documents.
+The Speak Up online Advance Care Planning Workbook takes you through the steps of advance care planning to record such things as wishes, information about your substitute decision maker(s) and information about other important documents.

 Last Updated: 07/06/17